-Fig. 8.8 Coronal STIR MR image shows fluid between the UCL and the sublime tubercle (T-sign) indicating avulsion of deep fibers of the UCL off the ulna in the setting of an undersurface partial tear (long arrow).
-The short arrow shows edema at the humeral origin of the chronically thickened UCL of 57% [3].
-The use of high-resolution, fluid sensitive intermediate echo time FSE sequences allows for the diagnosis of partial tears with much higher sensitivity than is typically quoted in the literature for non arthrographic studies [6, 8].
+Fig. 11.8 Coronal STIR MR image shows fluid between the UCL and the sublime tubercle (T-sign) indicating avulsion of deep fibers of the UCL off the ulna in the setting of an undersurface partial tear (long arrow).
+The short arrow shows edema at the humeral origin of the chronically thickened UCL

-The term interstitial load can be applied to ligaments that appear stretched, mildly attenuated and diffusely hyperintense reflecting the presence of interstitial microtears caused by an acute distracting force, without a well-defined partial thickness tear (Fig. 8.9).
+The term interstitial load can be applied to ligaments that appear stretched, mildly attenuated, and diffusely hyperintense reflecting the presence of interstitial microtears caused by an acute distracting force, without a well-defined partial thickness tear (Fig. 11.9).